-Fortescue wins High Court decision in long running Pilbara rail access dispute
+Fortescue wins High Court decision in long running Pilbara rail access dispute - .PDF file.

 On Friday the High Court handed down its decision in relation to the long running access dispute between Fortescue Metals and BHP Billiton and Rio Tinto over access to BHP Billiton’s and Rio Tinto’s iron ore railways in the Pilbara.
 DLA Piper acted for Fortescue in the proceedings.